SenseNet/sensenet/deployment/readme.md

 - InMemPlatform

-Sample sensenet projects have a version of in memory sensenet that does not need a database.
+By default the installer will create a sensenet repository that uses mssql database, but sample sensenet projects have a version of in memory sensenet that does not need a database.
 This version will start an identity server and a sensenet application container only.
 ```powershell
 .\install-sensenet.ps1 -InMemPlatform
 ```

 - CreateImages

-The script started with `-CreateImages` switch will download the necessary github repositories and create the appropriate docker images for every service the set version of sensenet will be using.
+The script started with `-CreateImages` switch will download the necessary github repositories and create the appropriate docker images for every service that the specific version set of sensenet will be using.
+So if the installer started with `-SearchService`, it will create the appropriate sensenet docker image and search service image as well, and so on.
 These temporary files will be created under `./temp` folder and the images will be created on the host docker registry.
 It is a necessary step for the first run as no images published yet.
 ```powershell
 .\install-sensenet.ps1 -CreateImages
 ```

 - SearchService

 Sample sensenet set for nlb environments.
 The indexing is not handled by the sensenet application but with a separate search service.
-It will start four containers: Identityserver, search service, sensenet application and a rabbitmq for the messaging between services.
+It will start four containers: Identityserver, mmsql server, search service, sensenet application and a rabbitmq for the messaging between services.

 - HostDb with DataSource, SqlUser and SqlPsw